mh-cbon/lister/README.md

 }
 ```

-Following code is the generated implementation of `Tomates` type.
+Following code is the generated code for a slice of `Tomate`.

 #### > demo/gen/tomates.go
 ```go